What is it and why do I need it?

 - Ball Realfruit Liquid Pectin, 6-Ounce (Note that not everyone has 100% success rate with a liquid style pectin.
-I recommend using 1.5 times as much as the recipe calls for – unless you don’t mind the chance that you’ll make a syrup instead of jam/jelly)
+I recommend using 1.5 times as much as the recipe calls for – unless you don’t mind the chance that you’ll make a syrup instead of a jam or jelly)

 - Ball RealFruitTM Classic Pectin – Flex Batch 4.7 oz.
-(Most commonly used pectin – it goes a lot faster than you’d think.)
+(One of the most commonly used pectins – it goes a lot faster than you’d think.)

 - Ball RealFruitTM Instant Pectin – Flex Batch 4.7 oz.
-(Used for no-cook jams/jellies – those that you store in the freezer.)
+(Used for no-cook jams and jellies – those that you store in the freezer.)

 - Ball Real Fruit, Low or No-Sugar-Needed Pectin 4.7 oz.
 (Pack of 1)(As the name states, for a low or no-sugar added recipe.)

 Now, I recommend using ‘Ball’ brand pectin when you first start since most recipes are prepared knowing how this pectin reacts but as you become more and more comfortable, feel free to branch out to other types of pectin (such as Hoosier Hill Fruit Pectin, 2 lb bag, or more commonly found Certo/SureJel or Pamonas Universal Pectin).